wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 **Logstash user**

-In case you are installing single-host architecture, Logstash will need to read from OSSEC alerts file, we need to grants permission to do that.
+In single-host architecture, Logstash user requires to read from OSSEC alerts file, we need to grants permission to do that.

 Open users groups file ::